+Overall materiality €252,000

-Overall materiality €263,000 (2017: €250,900) How we determined it 1% of total assets Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, it is an appropriate measure for an entity which does not operate and that includes significant balances of assets and liabilities.
-We chose 1% which is within the range of acceptable quantitative materiality thresholds in auditing standards.
+How we determined it 1% of total assets

+Rationale for the materiality benchmark applied We chose total assets as the benchmark because, in our view, it is an appropriate measure for an entity which does not operate and that includes significant balances of assets and liabilities.
+We chose 1% which is within the range of quantitative materiality thresholds that we consider acceptable.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above $\[Mathebox{\@scite}13,150\]$ as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €12,580 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.